Jeffresh/medic-database-checking/README.md

 'First Name,First Family Name,Second Family Name (optional),Age,City,Marital Status'
 ```

-So decomposing the structure, we need 5 *RE* to accept all parts of the structure:
+So, decomposing the structure, we need 5 *RE* to accept all parts of the structure:

 ##### Names